-- · This could be bad for the individual. - This could be bad for the unit. - In small groups, brainstorm and discuss signs and cues you may notice when a unit member starts to disconnect. [?] - [ASK]: What are 5 signs and/or cues you might notice when a unit member starts to disconnect?
+- This could be bad for the individual. - This could be bad for the unit. - 2.
+In small groups, brainstorm and discuss signs of a unit member starting to disconnect. - [ASK]: What are 5 signs and/or cues you might notice when a unit member starts to disconnect?